DraconDev/git-ai-committer/tasks.md

 It only stopped in my example because i turned off version bumping

 ###
-have backup ais for c
+have backup ais for commits?